-We exist to support community jobs, empower parents to care for their families, and invest in positive change.
+We exist to support community jobs and invest in positive change.

 At The Root Collective, we partner with small, independent workshops because we believe that's where the most impact in communities happen.
 Our goal is to support existing workshops that are run by local business owners.
 All of our producers receive beyond fair trade wages.